Relevance logic

 Relevance logic, also called relevant logic, is a kind of non-classical logic requiring the antecedent and consequent of implications to be relevantly related.
 They may be viewed as a family of substructural or modal logics.
 It is generally, but not universally, called relevant logic by British and, especially, Australian logicians, and relevance logic by American logicians.

+Relevance logic aims to capture aspects of implication that are ignored by the "material implication" operator in classical truth-functional logic, namely the notion of relevance between antecedent and conditional of a true implication.
+This idea is not new: C. I. Lewis was led to invent modal logic, and specifically strict implication, on the grounds that classical logic grants paradoxes of material implication such as the principle that a falsehood implies any proposition.
+Hence "if I'm a donkey, then two and two is four" is true when translated as a material implication, yet it seems intuitively false since a true implication must tie the antecedent and consequent together by some notion of relevance.
+And whether or not the speaker is a donkey seems in no way relevant to whether two and two is four.

 In terms of a syntactical constraint for a propositional calculus, it is necessary, but not sufficient, that premises and conclusion share atomic formulae (formulae that do not contain any logical connectives).
 In a predicate calculus, relevance requires sharing of variables and constants between premises and conclusion.
 This can be ensured (along with stronger conditions) by, e.g., placing certain restrictions on the rules of a natural deduction system.
 In particular, a Fitch-style natural deduction can be adapted to accommodate relevance by introducing tags at the end of each line of an application of an inference indicating the premises relevant to the conclusion of the inference.
 Gentzen-style sequent calculi can be modified by removing the weakening rules that allow for the introduction of arbitrary formulae on the right or left side of the sequents.

 A notable feature of relevance logics is that they are paraconsistent logics: the existence of a contradiction will not necessarily cause an "explosion."
 This follows from the fact that a conditional with a contradictory antecedent that does not share any propositional or predicate letters with the consequent cannot be true (or derivable).

-Motivation

-Classical accounts of implication validate a range of "paradoxes"—for example, that any truth follows from a contradiction, or that any statement implies a tautology—because material and strict conditionals ignore whether antecedent and consequent are about the same topic.
-Relevance logic addresses this by requiring a suitable connection between premises and conclusion.
-A familiar syntactic proxy is variable sharing (or "topic sharing"): no valid inference (and no true conditional $A\to B$) unless antecedent and consequent share atoms; natural–deduction and sequent systems enforce this by tracking the actual use of premises and by restricting structural rules such as weakening.
-Variable sharing is necessary but not sufficient for relevance, so contemporary formulations combine proof-theoretic constraints with model-theoretic conditions.

-A notable consequence is paraconsistency: contradictions do not trigger the principle of explosion.
-In relevance logics, a conditional with a contradictory antecedent that does not share propositional (or predicate) letters with its consequent is not automatically valid, blocking triviality while preserving meaningful inferential links.

-Criticism

-David Lewis, a defender of classical logic, has criticized the idea of relevance that motivates relevance logic (at least to Anderson and Belnap, whose work is the most influential on the subject) by creating a formal analysis of "aboutness" via a formal construct of "subject matters" and showing that, if a premise classically truth-preserves a conclusion, then it's automatically relevant to it, so that, on Lewis's view, there are no classically truth-preserving fallacies of relevance.